Access to Capital - Access to Money

 To build strong businesses and strong communities, diverse small business owners need equitable access to capital.

 One solution to help small business owners is the Washington State Linked Deposit Loan Program.
-Started in 1983, it encourages banks and credit unions to offer better interest rates to owners of OWMBE certified businesses.
+Started in 1983, it encourages banks and credit unions to offer better interest rates to owners of OMWBE certified businesses.

 Research on Access to Capital